 - Integrated Client Account (renamed to “Activity Statement Account” in ATO’s online services)

 - SGC Account

-Today we will focus on the two primary accounts, the first two on our list above and in place for many individuals.
+Today we will focus on the two primary accounts, which affects most individuals.

 - Non-salary income

 - Goods and Services Tax

 - Employee Pay-As-You-Go withholding